-Continuous care is provided during periods of crisis in which a client requires continuous nursing care to achieve palliation or management of acute medical symptoms that required primarily skilled nursing care.
+Continuous care is provided during periods of crisis in which a client requires continuous nursing care to achieve palliation or management of acute medical symptoms that require primarily skilled nursing care.
 This level of care provides a minimum of eight hours of skilled nursing care in a 24-hour period.
 Once the acute crisis has ended, the client will be returned to routine home care.

 General Inpatient Care

-General inpatient care is care for pain control and symptom management that cannot effectively be provided in the other settings.
+General inpatient care is for pain control and symptom management that cannot effectively be provided in other settings.
 It is usually of a short-term nature and can be provided in a hospital, hospice unit or long-term care facility where a Registered Nurse is available to provide care 24 hours a day, 7 days a week.
 The hospice team continues to visit the client daily to manage care.